zt-iot/rabbit/proverif_global_facts.md

 # Global fact translation

-Status: specification for subsequent implementation.
-The current compiler rejects ordinary global fact output and guards.
-This document defines their translation; it does not claim that the compiler already supports them.
+Status: implemented for ordinary non-persistent global fact output and guards.
+This document defines the translation and its analysis assumptions.

 The scope is non-persistent facts declared with `fact global`, represented by `Typed.Global`.
 Global tags used in events and queries remain separate: